Rethinking Supply Chain Planning: A Generative Paradigm: Conclusion

 Specifically, the Task Execution Agent sequentially executes the next sub-task, producing new observations, which are then fed back to the Task Planning Agent.
 The agent integrates these observations into the prompt template, dynamically adjusts the task list by pruning completed tasks and reordering or adding new tasks if needed, and outputs the next sub-task to execute.

-This iterative cycle continues until all tasks in the task list are completed, effectively forming a planning–execution–observation–replanning loop.
-The mechanism allows the LLM agent framework to adapt to newly acquired information, handle complex dependencies between subtasks, and maintain alignment with the user’s high-level goals.
+This iterative cycle continues until all tasks in the task list are completed.
+The mechanism allows the agentic framework to adapt to newly acquired information, handle complex dependencies between subtasks, and maintain alignment with the user's high-level goals.

-By repeatedly performing Steps 2–3, the system ensures that each task is executed in a context-aware manner and that the task list continuously evolves based on real-time insights, improving the robustness and accuracy of the supply chain planning process.
+By repeatedly performing Steps 2–4, the system ensures that each task is executed in a context-aware manner and that the task list continuously evolves based on real-time insights, improving the robustness and accuracy of the supply chain planning process.